galsasson/TweakMode/README.md

 Tweak Mode allows changing numeric constants in a sketch in realtime.

-When the sketch is being executed, Tweak Mode will replace all occurences of numbers in the code with interactive handles in the PDE.
-A handle can be dragged around to change the value of the number.
-The sketch window will be updated with the new value showing the result while running.
-This mode is very useful if you want to refine a certain feature/color/behaviour in your sketch, if you want to experiment freely with numbers, or if you try to understand someone else's code. other uses are welcome.
+When a sketch is being executed in tweak mode, all hard-coded numbers become interactive and can be modified by clicking and dragging to the left or right.
+When a value change, the PDE will update the running sketch with the new value and the result will be visible immediately.
+This mode is useful if you want to refine a certain feature/color/behaviour in your sketch, if you want to experiment freely with numbers, or if you try to understand someone else's code. other uses are welcome.

 Requires Processing 2.0+ with OscP5 library installed.